 The biggest achievement of my year, without a doubt, was achieving my long-held goal of paying off my student loans.
 It happened in October.
-After a decade of confusion,1 getting the run-around from various banks and student loan services, and low-paying contract work in Peterborough, I finally had the kind of dependable income that allowed me to clear it all off the books.
+After a decade of confusion, ((To this day, I’m not quite certain what my total amount loaned was – the system changed several times during my undergrad, leading to Federal and Provincial loans all over the place.)) getting the run-around from various banks and student loan services, and low-paying contract work in Peterborough, I finally had the kind of dependable income that allowed me to clear it all off the books.
 If I had stayed in Peterborough, this milestone would’ve been another 5 years away, at least.

 It was a major focus of my life for the past few years, and paying it off was weirdly anti-climactic.
 I think it will take a while for the impact to set in, but I know it’s a huge thing for me – so many opportunities and risks that I couldn’t take in the past are now possibilities.
 Even just the ability to actually save money and/or make major purchases is fabulous.
-Since paying off my loans, I’ve bought a bed and a dresser, the first time I’ve ever really made serious, brand-new furniture purchases.2
+Since paying off my loans, I’ve bought a bed and a dresser, the first time I’ve ever really made serious, brand-new furniture purchases. ((It feels weird to admit that, at 37, but it’s true and it’s a big deal for me to be able to afford these things.))

-All of this was made possible by my new3 job as Outdoor Events Coordinator at the Distillery District.
+All of this was made possible by my new ((Well, new as of February 2014.)) job as Outdoor Events Coordinator at the Distillery District.
 In that role, I run festivals and events, negotiate and oversee film and photo shoots, book and run the Summer Sunday Music Series and a Sunday Market, write grants, and do a million other things that help make the Distillery District a bustling hub of culture and community in Toronto’s East end.
 It’s a real pleasure to spend my days in the cobbled streets and beautifully-preserved heritage buildings, and I’ve got some big plans for a packed 2015.

 My schedule for 2014 didn’t leave as much time for getting away to other festivals as I hoped, but I did manage to hit up Hillside Festival, Summerfolk, Shelter Valley Folk Festival, and of course, the Folk Music Ontario conference.
 I’ve got plans to finally make it to another Folk Alliance International in February, and would really love to find myself at NERFA and Mundial Montreal in the Autumn as well!

-I wrote a Canada Council Touring grant in the Spring that was more successful than I would have imagined, and helped my good friends Sheesham and Lotus & ‘Son to tour the UK and make a stop at Tonder Festival in Denmark; it was thrilling to see them connect with a new audience, and I wish I could’ve been on the road with them!4
+I wrote a Canada Council Touring grant in the Spring that was more successful than I would have imagined, and helped my good friends Sheesham and Lotus & ‘Son to tour the UK and make a stop at Tonder Festival in Denmark; it was thrilling to see them connect with a new audience, and I wish I could’ve been on the road with them! ((Someday, boys, someday!))

 Another big step that I made this Autumn was to establish a still-nascent national organization for Canadian Women Working in Music.
 There was an early hiccup when we realized that an organization that had appeared defunct was about to launch under the same name we’d chosen, but we’ll regroup in the new year and follow through on some of our great ideas to support women working in the music industry.